rstephan/ArtnetWifi/README.md

 # ArtnetWifi

-An Art-Net library for Wifi-Arduino (aka.
-ESP8266)
+An Art-Net library for Wifi-Arduino's (aka.
+ESP8266 or ESP32)

 Note: this library assumes you are using a wifi module